Kasal (2018 film)

-Kasal is a 2018 Filipino romance drama film directed by Ruel S. Bayani from a screenplay written by Patrick John R. Valencia, based on a story written by Kriz G. Gazmen.
+Kasal is a 2018 Filipino romance drama film directed by Ruel S. Bayani and written by Patrick John R. Valencia from a story concept developed by Kriz G. Gazmen.
 Starring Bea Alonzo, Derek Ramsay and Paulo Avelino, the film revolves around a public school teacher, Lia Marquez, who, when deciding to marry Cebu’s most eligible bachelor and mayoral candidate, Philip Cordero, is thrust into working with her ex-boyfriend Wado dela Costa when he comes back into her life.

-Produced and distributed by Star Cinema, as an offering for its 25th founding anniversary, the film was theatrically released on May 16, 2018, and served as Derek Ramsay's comeback project to the film studio.
+Produced and distributed by ABS-CBN Film Productions, as an offering for its 25th founding anniversary, the film was theatrically released on May 16, 2018, and served as Derek Ramsay's comeback project to the film studio.

+Synopsis

+Lia, a humble school teacher, is engaged to marry her fiancé Philip, a city's mayoral candidate.
+The couple's relationship faces turmoil and challenges when Lia meets her ex-boyfriend Wado, an engineer who reignites unresolved feelings and reveals dark secrets.